-213-214 Principles of Accounting (3-3).
+214 Principles of Accounting II (3).

-A study of the concepts and fundamental principles of accounting practice.
-The course includes applications to proprietorships, partnerships, corporate accounting, and managerial accounting.
-(213,Fall and Spring; 214, Spring only)
+A continuation of ACC 213, this course emphasizes accounting for current and long-term liabilities and accounting for partnerships and corporations.
+(Spring only)

-217 Computerized Accounting (3).
+- 217 Computerized Accounting (3).
 Prereq: ACC 213.

-An application oriented course with emphasis on the use of computers in solving accounting and business problems.
+An application-oriented course with emphasis on the use of computers in solving accounting and business problems.
 Hands-on use of general ledger and spreadsheet software will be emphasized.
-(Spring only)

-301 Managerial Accounting (3).
+(Spring only) - Managerial Accounting (3).
 Prereq: ACC 213-214.

-An in depth study of accounting applications for managers with special emphasis on computer applications.
-Required for business majors, does not apply to the accounting major.

-313-314 Intermediate Accounting (3-3).
+An in-depth study of accounting applications for managers with special emphasis on manufacturing operations.
+Required for business majors, does not apply to the accounting major. - 313-314 Intermediate Accounting (3-3).
 Prereq: ACC 213-214.
 (C- or better within last seven years or proficiency exam).